constpetrov/constpetrov.github.io/_drafts/Working-from-home-practice.md

 ## So we were working from home.
+Who have tried it so far?
 All of us.
-Me,  Gokcem, Bart.
-Even Theo, our manager.
+Me, my peers.
+Even our manager!
 People from other teams also.

-Wet have decided on three schedule, sip every time someone is in the office, and this person takes care of all incoming problems.
+We have decided on the schedule, so every day someone is in the office, and this person takes care of all incoming problems.

 That worked quite well.

-Morale of the team didn't sink, we are all happier, than before. most of the people say that tenet achieve more on the days tenet are working from home.
+We are all happier, than before. most of the people say that they achieve more on the days they are working from home.

-At the same time there are difficulties.
-My daughter wants to play, and although she doesn't distract me always, she sometimes does.

-Internet connection isn't ideal.
-I need to run a wire to the work room.
+Of course, there are difficulties.
+Children want to play, it is hard to stay away when family nearby.
+Lunch can easily take more than an hour, especially for those who like to talk.

+We all have good internet here, our meetings over Hipchat are fine.
+If only everyone had good microphones!